C4ptainCrunch/thesis/source/index.rst

 Alpha Zero
 ----------

-To replace the random play in step 3, D. Silver et al. propose :cite:`AlphaGoZero` to use a neural network to estimate the value of a game state without having to play it.
-This can greatly enhances the performance of the algorithm as much less playouts are required.
+To replace the random play in the simulation step, :cite:`AlphaGoZero` proposes to use a neural network to estimate the value of a game state without having to play it.
+This can greatly enhance the performance of the algorithm because much less playouts are required.